Tondeptrai23/IntroAI/README.md

 If you want to add a new layout, you can create a new file in the `layouts` folder with the same format as the existing layouts.

+### Warning

+Make sure that the layout is valid.
+If you are running 1 agent, only 1 spawn point should be appeared and so on.

 ## Run the Project

 To run the project, you need to have Python 3 installed on your machine.
 You can download it from [python.org](https://www.python.org/downloads/).